AathifMahir/MauiIcons/src/MauiIcons.FontAwesome/ReadMe.txt

 Usage

-In order to make use of the .Net Maui Icons - Segoe Fluent you can use the below namespace:
+In order to make use of the .Net Maui Icons - FontAwesome you can use the below namespace:

 xmlns:mi="http://www.aathifmahir.com/dotnet/2022/maui/icons"